 I work closely with my video producer Aislinn, and you’ll get to meet her as well!

 How we produce videos for youtube

 Aislinn and I head to the studio every 4-6 weeks, and we film as many as 6 episodes in a day.
 I’m a BIG fan of batching.
-Before I had a TV series online, I used to produce articles regularly, and I did something I highly recommend: batch that content creation.
+I used to produce articles regularly, and I did something I highly recommend: batch that content creation.
 Take a half-day or a full day every couple of months and just get it all done.

 That way, you have a chance to get your rhythm and momentum, without all the starting and stopping that often occurs when you sit down to create one piece of content at a time.

-It would have been impossible for us to create 52 episodes this past year if we were to film, edit, and upload video each and every week.
+It would have been impossible for us to create 52 videos this past year if we were to film, edit, and upload videos each and every week.

 You’ll also meet my stylist, Robyn, who makes me look glamorous!
 Each time we meet for filming, she does my hair and makeup.
 Again, batching comes into play here because she does hair and makeup just one time for up to 6 episodes.

 You’ve probably noticed I wear different outfits in each episode – I’m showing you my dressing area, too, where I keep the different outfits I bring to each filming session.

 Plus, I’m taking this opportunity to answer one of the questions I hear frequently about content creation – whether it’s about creating videos, articles, audios, or podcasts: How do you know what you’ll talk about, or that you’ll have enough topics to cover?

 Often, I work on the questions I receive.